 Alie is currently living and working in Los Angeles, where she is Head of Business Development for Avisare, an enterprise software marketplace simplifying the government and private RFP process to foster an inclusive ecosystem for small, minority and female-owned businesses.
 When she’s not traveling for work, she spends the remainder of her time in her backyard ceramics studio.

 Are you a female or minority-owned business?
 Do you have a business or artistic endeavour you need advice on?
 Get in touch!
-I offer consulting services to artists, small businesses and individuals who wouldn’t otherwise be able to afford it because starting a business is hard.
+I offer free consulting services to artists, small businesses and individuals who wouldn’t otherwise be able to afford it because starting a business is hard.

 Do you want to learn how to centre on a wheel and are too intimidated by your local ceramic studio?
 Take a private lesson with me!
 I offer two-hour workshops to newbie students.
-Get in touch!
+Ages 5+ Get in touch!